More

 We have all heard this one before—no matter how things change in sales, personalized outreach is here to stay.
 While the advice is sound, we have to remember that most SDRs are making 70 cold calls, adding 45 new prospects on email cadences, and continuing to prospect as if their life depends on it.

-At Slintel, our SDR reps firmly believe in quality over quantity.
+SDRs succeed when they focus on quality over quantity.
 While it is great to book meetings, what matters the most is to convert these meetings into opportunities.

 It can also help with identifying possible pain points a prospect may have and how you can help address them.